equivalent/scrapbook2/archive/blogs/2016-02-28-rails-validators-in-separte-object.md

 ## Rails built in `on:` context

-Ruby on Rails has a bulit in way how to deal with this situations by introducing validation context.
+Ruby on Rails has a build in way how to deal with this situations by introducing validation context.

 ```ruby